ibm-cloud-architecture/icp-backup/docs/etcd.md

 Congratulations!
 You restored successfully your etcd!

-## Etcd restore on multi master ICP configuration
+### Etcd restore on multi-master ICP configuration

 In a multi master ICP environment you'll need to restore a consistent cluster.
 This can either be done via restoring a single node, and then growing the cluster out to the desired size, or